Katherine-NUS/GOA-RBF/README.md

 pip install GOArbf
 ```
 ## Running GOArbf
 This repository aims to provide fast implementation of optimization algorithms, in the meantime, it also provides many parameters so users can easily adjust the algorithms accordingly.
-To run this repository, users need first define the optimization problems and choose an optimizer which will return the best solutions and its corresponding function value.The "examples" folder provide sample codes for all the software included and the "GOArbf\Optimize" folder provides the source code for all the optimizers.<br>
+To run this repository, users need to first define the optimization problems and choose an optimizer which will return the best solution and its corresponding function value.The "examples" folder provide sample code for all the software included and the "GOArbf\Optimize" folder provides the source code for all the optimizers.<br>
 1. For single objective optimization problems, DYCORS(in pySOT) is recommended:
  ```
 from GOArbf.Optimize import Optim